vista-art/fragmentcolor/docs/api/scene/material/base_color_texture.md

 # Material::base_color_texture

 Bind a texture to the canonical `base_color_map` slot.
-With a custom shader that samples it, the per-fragment albedo is `material.base_color * textureSample(base_color_map, sampler, in.uv)`.
+The default PBR shader samples it in `fs_main` and multiplies by the factor: per-fragment albedo is `material.base_color * textureSample(base_color_map, sampler, in.uv)`.

-The factors-only built-in PBR shader does not yet sample this slot — the binding name is reserved so this call is forward-compatible with the follow-up that adds texture sampling.
+Unset, this slot resolves to a 1×1 white default the renderer hands out lazily — so calling `Material::pbr(&renderer).await?` without binding a texture renders correctly under the factor alone.

 ## Example